tricoos/m135-lua/README.md

 - VCC to 3V3
 - AO to AO

-# Calibration And Burn-In
+## Calibration And Burn-In
 Before you can use the sensor you are advised to "burn in" the sensor by having it powered on for 24 hours.
-After
+After this time use the calibrate.lua script to get an average value for RZero after putting the board outside for 30 to 60 minutes and writing down the average RZero value shown.

+## Usage
+Just check the MeasureAirQuality.lua script on how to use it.
+You don't have to modify the library as you can simply override the default values for your sensor programmatically.

-# Links
+## Links
 - [Calculation Info by Davide Gironi](http://davidegironi.blogspot.de/2014/01/cheap-co2-meter-using-mq135-sensor-with.html)
 - [MQ135 Arduino Library](https://hackaday.io/project/3475-sniffing-trinket/log/12363-mq135-arduino-library)
 - [MQ-135 datasheet](https://www.mysensors.org/dl/57c3ebeb071cb0e34c90057a/design/SNS-MQ135.pdf)